longbow122/homeroom-docs/docs/userDocumentation/studentManagement.md

     If you are a normal sub-user, you will not be able to edit, or delete Student information.
 Ensure you check Homeroom's main menu to see your level of permissions, or ask your administrator.

+!!! danger "This GUI does not refresh!"

+    This GUI does not refresh yet.
+To ensure that your changes can be worked on in the same Homeroom instance, close down your current menu, and search for your Student again.
+Once you open the Student again, after making your edits, you should see that your edits have actually applied.

 ## Add Student
 Use the Student Management menu to add Student Information as an administrator.
 Make use of the "Add Student" menu to add student information.